 Other Fees.
 Every person taking laboratory work is required to pay for the materials actually used.
-For the first year the laboratory fees will approximate \$45; for the second year, \$42; for the third year, \$15.
-The average is thus a little over \$35 a year.
-Most departments require an additional precautionary deposit in order to insure against breakage and excessive use of material.
-The above sums, therefore, represent the minimum charges.
+For the first year the laboratory fees will approximate \$43; for the second year, \$55; for the third year, \$34; for the fourth year, \$17.
+In some departments a rebate is given at the end of the academic year if there has not been much breakage or excessive use of material.

-A matriculation fee of \$5 is charged all students on entering the University.

-Every student is charged an Infirmary fee of \$3 a term, payable at the beginning of each term.
+A matriculation fee of \$10 is charged all students on entering the University.
+Every student is charged an Infirmary fee of \$5 a term, payable at the beginning of each term.
 In return for the Infirmary fee, any sick student is, on his physician's certificate, admitted to the Infirmary, or, at the discretion of the Infirmary committee, to the Ithaca City Hospital, if receivable under its rules, and is given without further charge a bed in a ward, board, and ordinary nursing, for a period not exceeding two weeks in any one academic year.